 The colloquium should be scheduled to occur when you feel that the thesis is approximately 1/2 to 2/3 complete.
 You need to consult with the advisor and readers as well as the GLS office to determine a time when you, your advisor, the two readers, and the GLS director will be available to meet.
 Once a date and time is determined, the GLS office will reserve a meeting room on campus (or online via zoom if necessary).
-You are expected to submit at least 40 to 50 pages worth of work to this faculty committee at least four weeks prior to the scheduled colloquium.
+You are expected to submit at least 40 to 50 pages worth of work to the GLS office, who will forward it to this faculty committee.
+This should happen at least four weeks prior to the scheduled colloquium.